win2pdf/Win2PDF.Samples/plug-in/README.md

 [PDF Duplicate File](/plug-in/PDFDuplicateFile) - Automatically make a duplicate copy of the newly created PDF file in a designated duplicate file folder which may reside on a shared network location or in a cloud based folder (OneDrive, DropBox, Google Drive).

-[PDF Archvive File](/plug-in/PDFArchiveFile) -  Automatically archive newly created PDF files created by Win2PDF in a designated archive file folder which may reside on a shared network location or in a cloud based folder (OneDrive, DropBox, Google Drive).
+[PDF Archive File](/plug-in/PDFArchiveFile) -  Automatically archive newly created PDF files created by Win2PDF in a designated archive file folder which may reside on a shared network location or in a cloud based folder (OneDrive, DropBox, Google Drive).
 Files are appended to an archive PDF named based on the current date.

 [PDF Delete Pages](/plug-in/PDFDeletePages) - Automatically deletes extra pages from a newly created PDF